scandum/vton/README.md

         *output++ = 0;
 ```

-Translating Base252 data back to its original format is equally easy.
+Translating Base252 data back to its original format is even easier.
 ```
         for (cnt = 0 ; cnt < size ; cnt++)
         {